How do residents learn the Care of Children and Adolescents?

 Electives and Enhanced Skills

-There are Surgical and Anesthesia electives for PGY2 residents.
-PGY3 Enhanced Skills programs through the Department of Family Medicine offer a unique opportunity to build skills to the level of Family Practitioner Anesthetist or Surgeon.
+There is an Anesthesia elective for PGY2 residents.
+PGY3 Enhanced Skills programs through the Department of Family Medicine offer a unique opportunity to build skills to the level of Family Practitioner Anesthetist.

 How do residents learn Obstetrics?

 Maternity and newborn care is integrated in Family Medicine blocktime with a mix of Primary Care Obstetrics clinics and call (providing continuity over at least 6 months), 24-hour hospital based obstetrics call shifts, and women's health and maternity academic sessions.
 At our Westview teaching site, maternity is integrated into 8 months of PGY1.